MIT-Emerging-Talent/ET6-CDSP-group-19-repo/notes/milestone_3_meetings.md

   exploration.
 - The other team members will focus on identifying and evaluating methods to apply in the data analysis phase.
-- The team will meet again tomorrow for a follow-up session.
+- The team will meet again in a couple of days for a follow-up session.